omerusmani/nessus-agent-scripts/README.md

 # Nessus Agent Deployment Scripts

 ## Overview
 A set of scripts for deploying a Nessus Agent for various operating systems.
-The scripts automate the process of downloading, installing and linking a Nessus Agent to a remote Nessus Manager installation, given that the endpoint the script is ran on can communicate with it.
+The scripts automate the process of downloading, installing, and linking a Nessus Agent to a remote Nessus Manager installation, provided that the endpoint on which the script is run can communicate with it.
+They also clean up previous installations, helping to remediate common issues with linking after reinstallation.

-This script can be modified to work with an MDM solution for mass deployment.
+The scripts can be modified to work with an MDM solution for mass deployment.

 ## Supported Operating Systems

 This repository provides deployment scripts for the following platforms:

-* MacOS
+* macOS
 * Red Hat Enterprise Linux 7 (RHEL 7)/Amazon Linux 2
 * Red Hat Enterprise Linux 8 (RHEL 8)/Amazon Linux 3
 * Ubuntu